SNodeC/snode.c/README.md

 | Bluetooth Radio Frequency Communication (RFCOMM)             | [`net::rc`](https://snodec.github.io/snode.c-doc/html/namespacenet_1_1rc.html) |
 | Bluetooth Logical Link Control and Adaptation Protocol (L2CAP) | [`net::l2`](https://snodec.github.io/snode.c-doc/html/namespacenet_1_1l2.html) |

-Each network layer provides ready to use `SocketServer` and `SocketClient` classes for unencrypted and SSL/TLS encrypted communication.
+Each network layer provides ready to use `SocketServer` and `SocketClient` classes for unencrypted and encrypted communication.

 ## Transport Layer

-Currently only connection-oriented protocols (C++ namespace `<network_layer_namespace>::stream`) for all supported [network layer](#network-layer) and [connection layer](#connection-layer) combinations are implemented (for IPv4 and IPv6 this means TCP).
+Currently only connection-oriented transports (`stream`) are implemented.
+For IPv4 and IPv6 this means TCP.

-It is implemented as template base classes which are specialized for every network layer.

 | Transport | C++ Namespace                                                |
 | --------- | ------------------------------------------------------------ |
 | Stream    | [core::socket::stream](https://snodec.github.io/snode.c-doc/html/namespacecore_1_1socket_1_1stream.html) |

--   All transport layer specializations provide a common *base API* which makes it very easy to create servers and clients for all of them.
+This layer is implemented as template base classes which needs to be specialized for every network layer.

-Typically the user didn't get in direct contact with this layer as the ready to use `SocketServer` and `SocketClient` classes handle the specialization internally.
+Though, typically the user didn't get in direct contact with this layer as the ready to use `SocketServer` and `SocketClient` classes handle the specialization internally.

 | Transport Layer Specializations | C++ Namespace                                                |
 | ------------------------------- | ------------------------------------------------------------ |